mckriel/python/README.md

 # Python projects

-Various python based projects I have been dabbling in.
+Various python based projects I have been dabbling in on my development journey.